brbtavares/quant-tools/README.md

 The project is inspired by industry standards like QuantLib, but leverages the safety, speed, and modern design of Rust to deliver robust financial components.

-Whether you're building pricing engines, risk systems, trading platforms, or research tools, `quantbr` provides a unified foundation for quantitative finance applications. g, yield curve construction, risk measurement, and numerical methods, with the safety and speed of Rust.
+Whether you're building pricing engines, risk systems, trading platforms, or research tools, `quant-tools` provides a unified foundation for quantitative finance applications. g, yield curve construction, risk measurement, and numerical methods, with the safety and speed of Rust.

 ---

 ## 🧱 Features

-`quantbr` provides a unified suite of quantitative finance models, covering the full spectrum of pricing, forecasting, hedging, risk measurement, and execution foundations.
+`quant-tools` provides a unified suite of quantitative finance models, covering the full spectrum of pricing, forecasting, hedging, risk measurement, and execution foundations.

 - **Derivative Pricing**
   - Black-Scholes (closed-form)